Is Dark Chocolate Vegan?

 Its dubious cultivation tactics can lead to the displacement of animals from their habitats, and its harvesting practices frequently result in the exploitation and mistreatment of the workers who gather it.

 And thus, as you read the labels of the products you buy, you may want to keep an eye out for this one as well, depending on how you define vegan.
-When replacing problematic oils or high-sugar sweeteners, cocoa solids make great milk or milk fat substitutes in chocolate and other dishes.
+When replacing problematic oils or high-sugar sweeteners, cacao solids make great milk or milk fat substitutes in chocolate and other dishes.

 Read More: What Is Ethical Chocolate?